DragonSenses/Curiosity/Rust/ch-2/ch02-00-guessing-game-tutorial.md

 The `run` command comes in handy when you need to rapidly iterate on a project, as we'll do in this game, quickly testing each iteration before moving on to the next one.

 Reopen the `src/main.rs` file.
-You’ll be writing all the code in this file.
+You'll be writing all the code in this file.

 ## Processing a Guess

 The first part of the guessing game program will ask for user input, process that input, and check that the input is in the expected form.
-To start, we’ll allow the player to input a guess.
+To start, we'll allow the player to input a guess.
 Enter the code in Listing 2-1 into *src/main.rs*.

 **Filename**: `src/main.rs`